 Hirsutism is a common and very distressing symptom of PCOS.
+Successful hair removal is a challenge for women who have this disorder.

-There are a number of ways to physically remove facial and other unwanted hairs, including:
+Here are a number of ways to physically remove facial and other unwanted hairs, including:

 Depilation is the removal of the part of the hair above the skin's surface.